freefuel/30pin-simm-ram-arduino/README.md

-30pin-simm-ram-arduino
+30pin-simm-ram-arduino-mega-2560
 ======================

-Library to interface with 30-pin simm ram using an atmega328p on Arduino
+Library to interface with 30-pin simm ram using an atmega328p on Arduino (Updating to support atmega2560)

 Copyright (C) 2014 - Rafael Ignacio Zurita <rafaelignacio.zurita@gmail.com>
 LICENSE : read below.